Makefile

 2. Verifies AWS credentials

-3. Creates S3 backend and DynamoDB table
+3. Creates S3 backend with native state locking

 4. Provisions environment directories and workflows